FarronF/limerick-council-meetings/meetings/2022/03/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st February 2022.md

 Safety Bill to be prioritised.
 She stated that other countries had already established a Minister for

-Women’s Health and that this should be seriously considered by the Government.--- 10
+Women’s Health and that this should be seriously considered by the Government.
+---
+10

 22.